hmc-cs111-spring2023/cs111-hw1-AdamrBeckwith/context-free.md

 ## How did you learn how to program in this language?
 Honestly the documentation was hard to get through.
 I mainly used the examples they gave and changed their variables to see how the resulting image changed.
+I did check the documentation when needed but it was mainly adjustment and invention.